A safe space for women and children in Bangladesh

 Community-based gender discussions and trainings led by Change Makers have also led to quantitative shifts in attitudes: When asked if women should be involved in making decisions with men in the family at the start of EMB, only 35% of participants agreed.
 In 2020, 82% of participants agreed.
 Likewise, when asked if childcare is a shared responsibility between women and men, only 24% of people agreed at the beginning of the programme.
 In 2020, those surveys showed that 60% now agree.

+Gender equality is one of the most important steps to ending extreme poverty.
 The United Nations identifies gender equality as Goal #5 of its 17 Sustainable Development Goals to hit by 2030.
 To reach this, our approach at Concern is to address the root causes of gender disparity.
 Many of these causes are similar to the factors that perpetuate global poverty and hunger.

 The closer we can get to work that’s transforming gender inequality versus simply being aware of it, the closer we can get to actual gender equality.